I won’t leave, if that’s what you were frightened of.

 My back has carried several lifetimes of heartache, but I’d take it off your shoulders first, if I could.

 I don’t know what it feels like from the bones, but I know pain.
-I recognize the half-mast eyelids, heave from words of masters.
+I recognize the half-mast eyelids, heavy from words of masters.

 You’ve sewn in hair from Brazilian slave drivers’ ancestors; how does that feel?